jmschrei/PyPore/README.md

     plt.show()
 ```

-Currently, _lambda_event_parser( threshold )_ and _MemoryParse( starts, ends )_ are the only two parsers.
+Currently, *lambda_event_parser* and *MemoryParse* are the most used File parsers.
 MemoryParse takes in two lists, one of starts of events, and one of ends of events, and will cut a file into it's respective events.
 This is useful if you've done an analysis before and remember where the split points are.

 The plot command will draw the event on whatever canvas you have, allowing you to make subplots with the events or add them into GUIs (such as Abada!), with the downside being that you need to use plt.show() after calling the plot command.
 The plot command wraps the pyplot.plot command, allowing you pass in any argument that could be used by pyplot.plot, for example: